codeninja-top/token-sale-solana/README.md

-# token-sale-solana
-Solana program for selling tokens in ICO platform.
+# Solana program for token sale